-The news anchor introduces stories, interacts with reporters, and interviews experts.
+The news anchor introduces stories, interacts with reporters, and interviews experts on a news show.
 He or she sometimes provides analysis of, and commentary on, stories.

-To become a news anchor, you need a bachelor's degree in journalism.
-You will probably begin your career as a reporter before you become an anchor.
-If your goal is to be an anchor person at a major network or a television station in a big city, you will have to get your start working in a smaller market.
+To become a news anchor, get a bachelor's degree in journalism.
+Expect to begin your career working as a reporter before becoming an anchor.
+If your goal is to eventually work for a network or for a television station in a major city, you will have to start by working in a smaller market.

-Reporters, like anchors, are also in the public eye.
+Reporters are also in the public eye.
 They are usually in the midst of all the action, delivering news straight from the field.
-They may risk their safety as they report from war zones, storm-ravaged locales, or places hit by natural disasters.
+They may risk their safety as they report from war zones, storm-ravaged locales, or places hit by natural or human-made disasters.
 Reporters go out into communities to do spontaneous on-camera interviews with sources.

-If you want to be a reporter, you should major in journalism or communications in college.
+To be a reporter, major in journalism or communications in college.
 It is likely you will have to begin your career in a small market, just like anchors do.
 You could one day end up reporting in either a large city or for a national news show and may eventually become an anchor.

 The tv weatherman is the reason many viewers tune into the news in the first place.
 How else would we know what to wear?
 The meteorologist's forecasts sometimes give us hope about upcoming days, and other times, quite literally, dampen our spirits.

-Since meteorologists are scientists, as well as broadcast professionals, you will need training in both areas.
-You will have to earn a bachelor's degree in meteorology or complete coursework in that subject or atmospheric science to be called a meteorologist.
-To go by an alternative title like weather forecaster, weatherman, or weather person, you don't need that degree.
+Since meteorologists are scientists, as well as broadcast professionals, training in both areas is necessary.
+To be called a meteorologist, you will need to earn a bachelor's degree in meteorology or complete coursework in that subject.
+If you want to, instead, use an alternative title like weather forecaster, weatherman, or weather person, getting a degree or taking coursework in meteorology isn't required.
 A degree in journalism, communication, or speech will prepare you to report the weather on-air.

 While meteorologists usually broadcast from the newsroom, they sometimes travel to the story.
 You may have to report in the midst of a storm or after a natural disaster has struck.

-Viewers usually don't see a news station's webmaster or social media manager, but he or she communicates information to the public much in the same way an anchor, reporter, or meteorologist does.
+While a news station's webmaster or social media manager isn't visible to the public, he or she communicates information just like an anchor, reporter, or meteorologist does.
 A webmaster maintains a newscast's website and blogs.
-A social media manager posts stories on social networking sites like Facebook and Twitter and communicates to viewers through those platforms.
+A social media manager posts news stories on, and communicates with viewers through, social networking sites like Facebook, Twitter, and Instagram.

 Webmasters and social media managers collaborate with news directors, producers, anchors, reporters, meteorologists, and writers—in other words, anyone who needs to interact with the public via the website or social media outlets.
-To get a job, you will need experience in journalism, particularly in television newsrooms and expertise in online communications and social networking.
+Experience in journalism, mainly through jobs in television newsrooms, as well as expertise in online communications and social networking are essential.

-Producers oversee news broadcasts.
-The executive producer coordinates every aspect of a newscast.
-He or she is in charge of hiring, firing, and managing personnel and also tends to business and financial matters.
-In larger stations, executive producers are assisted by associate producers.
-Together they supervise a staff of news producers.
+Producers oversee newscasts.
+The executive producer coordinates every aspect including hiring, firing, and managing personnel and also tending to business and financial matters.
+At larger stations, associate producers assist executive producers, and together they supervise a staff of news producers.

 A producer writes scripts, edits video, and collaborates with reporters who are out in the field.
 He or she also works closely with the newscast's anchor.

-You will need a background in news broadcasting to do this job.
-Employers usually require a degree in journalism or a related field.
-You will begin your career as a news producer and may work yourself up first to associate and then to executive producer.
+A background in news broadcasting is needed to do this job.
+Most employers require a degree in journalism or a related field.
+You will begin your career as a news producer and may advance first to associate and then to executive producer.